OGGM/oggm/docs/mass-balance.rst

 original resolution, but this allows us to have an elevation-dependent dataset based on a presumably better climatology.
 The monthly anomalies are computed following [Harris_etal_2010]_ : we use standard anomalies for temperature and scaled (fractional) anomalies for precipitation.
-At the locations where the monthly precipitation climatology is 0 we fall back to the standard anomalies.

 .. _CRU faq: https://crudata.uea.ac.uk/~timm/grid/faq.html

 HISTALP
 ~~~~~~~

-If `PARAMS['baseline_climate']` is set to 'HISTALP', OGGM will automatically
+If required by the user, OGGM can also automatically
-download and unpack the data from the `HISTALP`_ website.
+download and use the data from the `HISTALP`_ dataset.

 .. _HISTALP: http://www.zamg.ac.at/histalp/